Kotkoa/my-cv/index.md

 ### ABOUT ME

-Frontend Developer with 4 years of experience developing web applications, focusing on the Front-end side with JS and React.
+Frontend Developer with 4+ years of experience developing web applications, focusing on fintech, social media, the gig economy, and securities applications.
 I've worked on projects primarily from the USA, and Singapore, participating in worldwide teams with a strong experience in remote collaboration and effective communication.

 I enjoy creating visually accurate website layouts, and translating designers' concepts from Figma into JSX code for React applications.
 I have extensive experience with fields and forms, starting from collecting user data (e.g., JSON-Forms), through validation (e.g., Yup), to submitting it to the server (REST, GraphQL API).